mannuelf/nuc-studio-1-project-backend/README.md

 ### Install pyenv

-pyenv manages your python versions on your laptop.
+pyenv manages your python versions on your laptop. so you can install multiple versions, MacOS ships with 2.7 but we need >= 3.8.7

 [installation instructions](https://github.com/pyenv/pyenv)